Hand Avatar: Free-Pose Hand Animation and Rendering from Monocular Video: Experiments

 \paragraph{End-to-End Training.} With personalized monocular video, we optimize $\mathcal M_{shape},\mathcal Q_{pair},\mathcal M_{albedo}, \mathcal M_{illum}$ and $\mathbf A$ in an end-to-end manner.
 Video data are selected from InterHand2.6M dataset \cite{bib:InterHand}.
 The objective is to minimize $\mathcal L_{shape}+\mathcal L_{PairOF}+\mathcal L_{SelF}$.
 Hyperparameters in SelF are set as $N^q=64,N^a=4096,N^n=4,D^a=128,\tau=0.05$.
 The rendering resolution is $256\times 256$.
 Please see the \textit{suppl. material} for data selection, pre-processing, and more training details.

 \paragraph{Metrics} Following COAP \cite{bib:COAP}, IoU is used to evaluate the occupancy field.
 We also employ Laplacian smooth (\textit{Lap.}) and Chamfer distance (\textit{Cham.}) to evaluate the mesh quality, the latter of which is formulated as the minimal distance between the vertices extracted from occupancy field \cite{bib:mc} and the guided mesh faces. \textit{Lap.} and \textit{Cham.} are presented in $10^{-4}$m.
 Consistent with HumanNeRF \cite{bib:HumanNeRF}, we report LPIPS \cite{bib:lpips}, PSNR, and SSIM \cite{bib:ssim} to reflect image similarity as the metrics of rendering quality.
+All evaluation data are with novel poses that are unseen in training.